olayinka02/prudens/frontend/paystack_description.md

 ## Overview

-This document describes the technical workflow for integrating Paystack payment gateway in the AnonSend frontend application.
+This document describes the technical workflow for integrating Paystack payment gateway in the Prudens frontend application.
 Paystack is used to collect payments from users before initiating anonymous transfers to recipients.

 ## Architecture Components